 Please send images in JPEG format.

-Please ensure that the files are labelled with the titles of the artwork.
+Please ensure that the files are labeled with the titles of the artwork.

 If there are accompanying captions for the artwork, please clearly indicate the corresponding artwork and send the captions in Word format.